-In concluding that A.C. was likely to succeed on the merits, the District Court found itself bound by Whitaker.
+In concluding that Plaintiffs were likely to succeed on the merits, the District Courts found themselves bound by Whitaker.
 Notably, since its publication, this Court has criticized Whitaker for using the wrong standard of review in its likelihood of success portion of its analysis, as its merits analysis was premised on the "low threshold" of the "better than negligible" standard.
-See III.
+See Ill.
 Republican Party v.
 Pritzker, 973 F.3d 760, 762-63 (7th Cir.
 2020).
-In this appeal, the School District respectfully requests that this Court revisit the underlying holding in Whitaker.
+In this consolidated appeal, the School Districts respectfully request that this Court revisit the underlying holding in Whitaker.
 While, "[p]recedents do not cease to be authoritative merely because counsel in a later case advance a new argument[,] . . . as a practical matter an opinion that contains no discussion of a powerful ground later advanced against it is more vulnerable to being overruled than an opinion which demonstrates that the court considered the ground now urged as a basis for overruling."
 United States v.
-Hill, 48 F.3d 228, 232 (7th Cir.
+Hill.
+48 F.3d 228, 232 (7th Cir.
 1995).
 Such is the case here.